-You can get Upstart personal loan pre-approval through the Upstart website.
-Upstart pre-approval allows you to see your odds of approval for a personal loan from Upstart, as well as your potential interest rate, and the process will have no impact on your credit score.
+You can get pre-approved for a personal loan through Upstart without hurting your credit score on the company’s website.
+Upstart pre-approval allows you to see your odds of approval for a personal loan, as well as your potential rate.

 Enter the loan amount, loan purpose, your name, date of birth, home address, email address, phone number, and more.

 Click NEXT and follow the prompts until the end of the form.